pellepelster/pelle.io/site/content/posts/cthul-1.md

 ## Usage

-The shell utilities are designed to be used by sourcing the appropiate files, for example
+The shell utilities are designed to be used by sourcing the appropriate files, for example

 ```
 #!/usr/bin/env bash